 I’m currently working on a PhD, exploring the ways spiritual and Indigenous wisdoms can help us redefine measure of success, delving deeply into ecological wisdom and practice.
-With Not-for-Profit organisations and community leaders across Australia, I work as a communicator and facilitator helping people and organisations bring about positive social impact.
-I believe in the power of community, the value of listening to understand not solve, good strategy, and ‘integrity first’ in all things.
+With Not-for-Profit organisations and community leaders across Australia, I work as an evaluator and facilitator helping people and organisations bring about positive social impact.
+I believe in the power of community, the value of listening to understand not solve, and holding integrity first in all things.

 With a Masters of Management, and undergraduate degrees in psychology, economic geography and religion – I like to hope I’ve gained some insight into how people work, how this wonderfully complex world works, and how to make positive change in that world.

 My work is an attempt to distill some clarity on this glorious mess we call life – how we connect with ourselves, others and the world around us.
-I’m simply just a Sydneysider who asks a lot of questions, and is on a journey to find some of the answers.
+I ask a lot of questions, and am on a journey to find some of the answers.

 Thanks for stopping by,